7Ji/7ji.github.io/docs/_posts/booting/2024-01-29-non-conflicting-kernel-dtb-layout-on-arm-for-multi-boot.md

 Back in the early RPi days, there was not a single golden standard about how booting should be done on an ARM board and how kernels, initrds and DTBs shall be stored and loaded.
 Many chose to come up with their own booting script, and store them in a convenient way they see fit.

-For many years, most distros would store their kernel, initrd and DTBs in a flat layout: kernel as `Image`, `Image.gz`, `zImage`, etc; initrd as `initrd`, `w`; dtb as `dtbs/vendor/board`.
-This is very simple and makes install/boot scripts easier to write.
+For many years, most distros would store their kernel, initrd and DTBs in a flat layout: kernel as `Image`, `Image.gz`, `zImage`, etc; initrd as `initrd`; dtb as `dtbs/vendor/board`.
+This is very simple and makes install/boot scripts easy to write.
 Later some would introduce "variable" supports in their scripts, from e.g. `uEnv.txt`, and make these changable, but most still install them to the path they were always using.

 But a big problem is that every single distro could, even if they don't, use a totally different layout, and "common practice" followed by "most" distros never stops this from happening.

-After many years of the misary, u-boot finally decided enough is enough, and introduced "distro boot", which is, also many years before today, before even "distro boot" itself is deprecated.
+Until one day, after many years of the misary, u-boot finally decided enough is enough, and introduced "distro boot", which is, also many years before today, before even "distro boot" itself is deprecated.

 The whole "distro boot" concept could be checked in older u-boot docs before it's deprecated, but the main idea is that, for each potentially bootable device, u-boot would try to `scan_dev_for_boot_part` to find a bootable partition, then `scan_dev_for_boot` to find either `extlinux/extlinux.conf`, or `boot.scr(.uimg)`, or `efi/boot/bootaa64.efi`, with an optional `/boot/` prefix (e.g., `extlinux.conf` would be looked up at `/extlinux/extlinux.conf` then `/boot/extlinux/extlinux.conf`).